How to set product initiatives?

 Product managers understand what customers want and how to build a better product.
 You are committed to investing in bold ideas and enhancing existing product features.
 And you know that everything that you do has to support the overall product strategy.
 That is what product initiatives are for — creating a clear connection between the work you are planning and the goals you want to achieve.

-Product vision: The core essence of where you want your product to be in the future and what you are building
+Product vision: The core essence of what you are building and where you want your product to be in the future.

-Product goals: Measurable objectives that will help you reach your vision and can be achieved within a fixed time frame
+Product goals: Measurable objectives that can be achieved within a fixed time frame and that will help you reach your vision.

-The time frame for initiatives will vary but are typically aligned with strategic planning periods — such as half-yearly or quarterly.
+The time frame for initiatives will vary depending on scope, team capacity, and other factors.
+It is common to align initiative timelines with strategic planning periods — such as half-yearly or quarterly.
 Each initiative usually spans multiple releases or sprints and contains many epics, user stories, or features.

 You know that page load times within the apps impact the customer experience and whether folks continue to use the apps.
 So you might set an initiative at the product line level to improve application performance across both apps.
 Individual product initiatives would then go a level deeper, such as automating performance monitoring so you can spot areas of concern quickly or optimizing a section within the app to improve responsiveness.